Bukixo/udemy-angular4/angular-app/Lesson notes/Consuming HTTP Services.md

       /////
 ~~~

-###Map Operators
+##Map Operators

-One last issue we still have is the fact that we are still working with "responses" inside the post.component.
+One last issue we still have is the fact that we are still working with **responses** inside the post.component.

 ~~~
 .subscribe(